 What is Non-Hodgkin Lymphoma?

 Non-Hodgkin lymphoma (NHL) is one of the most common cancers in the United States, accounting for about 4 percent of all cancer cases.
 More than 95 percent of cases occur in adults but certain types are common among children.
-NHL is the name of a group of blood cancers that develop in the white blood cells (lymphocytes).
+NHL is the name of a group of blood cancers that develop in the white blood cells (leukocytes).
 There are approximately 60 different subtypes of NHL.
 Most subtypes fall within two main groups, named for the cell where the lymphoma originates: B-cell lymphomas or T-cell lymphomas.
-NHL can be either indolent (slow growing) or aggressive (fast growing).
+NHL can be either indolent (slow-growing) or aggressive (fast growing).
 Most NHL start in B-cells.

 Risk Factors, Signs and Symptoms

 Risk factors are characteristics or exposures of an individual that can increase the likelihood of developing a disease.
 Certain cancer risk factors, such as smoking, can be changed.

 Other cancer risk factors, such as a person’s age or family history, cannot be.
 Having one or even many risk factors does not mean that a person will definitely get the disease, and many people who are diagnosed with non-Hodgkin lymphoma have few if any risk factors.

 The following are risk factors that have been associated with non-Hodgkin lymphoma (NHL):

 Although people of any age can be diagnosed with NHL, people are often diagnosed when they are 60 or older.

 NHL occurs more frequently in men than women, but there are certain types of NHL more common in women.
 Reasons for this are not known.

 NHL is more common in North America and northern Europe, and least common in Asian countries.
 Worldwide, NHL is more common in developed countries.

 In the United States, whites are more prone to developing NHL than African Americans or Asian Americans/Pacific Islanders.

 Exposure to atomic bombs and nuclear reactor accidents can increase your risk of developing a number of cancers, including NHL, leukemia, and thyroid cancers.
 People treated with radiation therapy for certain cancers also have a slightly increased risk of developing NHL.